-- 3.8.
-Low Emissions Vehicle Tests (LEV test) - a.
+3.8.
+Low Emissions Vehicle Tests (LEV test)

+- a.
 Meters to be used within Category B shall also offer Low Emission Vehicle (LEV) tests.
 The definition of which is 'A vehicle that may need to operate in a Low Emission Zone (LEZ) or Clean Air Zone (CAZ).
 The respective standard can be found in the latest edition of the HGV/PSV Inspection Manual. - b.
 A meter in Category B shall meet all the general requirements above and in addition shall: - c.
 Allow the operator to select the LEV process.
 The selection of this process will disable the 'Fast pass' process; - d.
+Impose the LEV limit and sequence a test cycle of up to 6 FAS as per Section 3.3;

-Sequence a test cycle of 3 FAS; - e.
-Automatically offer a second test cycle of 3 FAS following an initial LEV fail result, prompting the operator to confirm the LEV limit selected for test; - f.
-Calculate, display and produce results in respect of both the LEV and 'standard' smoke limits;
+- e.
+Calculate, display and produce results in respect of both the LEV and 'standard' smoke limits: - f.

-g.
 Provide result outputs which include a Pass/Fail for the standard test limits for the vehicle under test, and the LEV Pass/Fail.

-NOTE: It is acceptable that results may show a Pass at the standard turbo or nonturbo limits and a LEV Fail at the same time.
+NOTE: It is acceptable that results may show a Pass at the standard turbo or non-turbo limits and a LEV Fail at the same time.